peteroupc/peteroupc.github.io/colorgen.md

 - **Absolute XYZ.** In this convention, the Y component represents an absolute _luminance_ in candelas per square meter (cd/m<sup>2</sup>).
 - **Relative XYZ.** In this convention, the three components are divided by the luminance of a given white point.
 In this case, the Y component represents a _luminance factor_; the white point has a luminance factor of 1.<sup>[**(13)**](#Note13)</sup>
-- **Custom black point.** In this convention, the three components are normalized to a given white point and black point (usually those of a _reference medium_), such that Y ranges from 0 for black to a known value for white.
-Specifically, the resulting XYZ color is the absolute XYZ color minus the black point, then divided by the absolute-Y difference between the white point and the black point.

 The following methods, in the pseudocode below, convert a color between companded sRGB (`rgb`) and relative XYZ:
 - For `XYZFromsRGB(rgb)` and  `XYZTosRGB(xyz)`, the white point is the D65/2 white point.